Legislative Tracker

 Formally recognizes Russia's systematic killing, deportation, and cultural erasure of Ukrainians as genocide under international law.
 Calls on the U.S. government to officially designate Russia's actions as genocide and to support international accountability mechanisms.

-Why it matters: Official U.S. recognition of genocide carries profound legal and moral weight -- it obligates the U.S. to support accountability mechanisms and prevents any future administration from minimizing or normalizing Russia's systematic atrocities against Ukrainians.
+Why It Matters: Official U.S. recognition of genocide carries profound legal and moral weight.
+It obligates the U.S. to support accountability mechanisms and prevents any future administration from minimizing or normalizing Russia's systematic atrocities against Ukrainians.

 Progress